 When it comes to your toenails, you can relax on the amount of filing.
 Toenails usually grow slower than fingernails, at about 0.04 inches (1 millimeter) per month [source: American Academy of Dermatology].
 Also, compared with fingernails, the toenails are less likely to get caught on things.
 As a result, toenails don't need to be trimmed and filed as often as fingernails.

 Above all, when filing your nails, make sure you're using an emery board to smooth edges, not saw off excess nail growth [source: Mayo Clinic].
 Regular nail maintenance involves several separate steps, including cleaning, trimming and filing for smoothness.
-To find out more about filing your nails into top shape, visit the links on the next page.
+To find out more about filing your nails into top shape, visit the links below.